cortex-cms/cortex/README.md

 * [Employer](https://github.com/cbdr/employer) - Redesigned Employer Marketing platform utilizing Cortex Webpages/Snippets and Rails.
 [Live Site](http://hiring.careerbuilder.com/)
 * [CB1 Lander Shell](https://github.com/cbdr/cb1-lander-shell) - Platform for hosting lander pages and experiments, utilizing Cortex Posts and Sinatra.
 [Live Site](http://corporate.careerbuilder.com/)
 * [CareerBuilder.com](https://github.com/cbdr/consumer-main) - The main Consumer Web site for CB.com uses Cortex Posts for the [Privacy](http://www.careerbuilder.com/privacy) and [Terms of Service](http://www.careerbuilder.com/terms) pages.

+## Some Notes
+* Ensure you have read / write access to your project directory during installation.
+* Run `npm -v` to make sure node is properly linked.
+If the command is not found, chances are the correct version of node is not linked.
+Run `brew link node`.

 ## Contributing